It's Rush Limbaugh and the most listened to radio talk show in America by far.

 And now Newsweek's asking, how does Obama woo them?

-It was standard Hawkeye State stumping until the Senator took a stab at sympathizing with farmers whose crop prices have stagnated.
+It was standard Hawkeye State stumping until the senator took a stab at sympathizing with farmers whose crop prices have stagnated.

-Anyone gone into Whole Foods lately?
+Anybody gone into Whole Foods lately?

-See what they charge for arugula.
+See what they charge for arugula now.

 Number two, how many people in Adele care about arugula?